Free Guide for Practice Owners

 Ignoring the Tax Implications Until It's Too Late

 Owners spend months negotiating the sale price, then lose 20-40% of proceeds to taxes they could have legally minimized with advance planning.
-On a $2M deal, the tax difference between an asset sale and a stock sale can exceed $200K.
-That is not a rounding error.
-That is your retirement.

 Key Tax Traps